umairadeeb/nodejs-helloworld/README.md

 - Support for Blue/Green deployments
 - More modular code for Jenkins Shared Library
 - Implement github webhooks to fully automate Pull Request Builds, Deploy on merge, and environment promotion using pull requests to upstream branches or release tags.
+- HELM versioning and updating existing deployment instead of uninstall and then install.